EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.15 =
+* Added Products Options Page that allows you to prevent Easify overwriting WooCommerce product categories when they are updated.
+This is useful if you prefer to manage your product categories in WooCommerce instead of automatically using the Easify product categories.
+= 4.14 =
+* Tested up to V5.2.4
 = 4.13 =
 * Changed to use 24hr time when sending orders to Easify.
 * Added extra error reporting in the event of server 500 errors